| Editors note: This is the conclusion of a two-part

 generally is ellipsoid shaped and appears grossly similar

+to the spleen of mammals.
 Practitioners should flame the renal parenchyma

 before collecting kidney tissue at necropsy to culture for